benlau/androidnative.pri/README.md

 C++ API
 =======

-The functions below do not require to config gradle before using.

- 1. Environment::getExternalStoragePublicDirectory
+ 1. Environment::getExternalStoragePublicDirectory()
- 1. MediaScannerConnection::scanFile
+ 1. MediaScannerConnection::scanFile()
  1. Debug::getNativeHeapSize()
  1. Debug::getNativeHeapAllocatedSize()

+The functions above do not require to config gradle before using.

 QML Components
 ==============